Are you looking to build a better workplace? To create the kind of culture you want (and others need)?

 Photo of the Belonging in Healthcare book, which has a light blue background and a stethoscope

-Belonging in Healthcare provides a practical, research-based guide for how to be a better ally for coworkers who are from underrepresented groups.
-Filled with firsthand accounts from nurses, physicians, staff, administrators, and professors, combined with published studies, the book will help you spot situations where you can create a more inclusive workplace and everyday actions to take so everyone can thrive.
+Belonging in Healthcare provides a practical, research-based guide for how to be a better ally for coworkers.
+Filled with firsthand accounts from nurses, physicians, staff, administrators, and professors, combined with published studies, the book will help you spot situations where you can create a better workplace and everyday actions to take so everyone can thrive.

-This is the book that allies in healthcare have been searching for: an industry-specific guide to the mindsets, strategies, and changes needed to make their workplaces more equitable from the inside out.
+This is the book that allies in healthcare have been searching for: an industry-specific guide to the mindsets, strategies, and changes needed to make their workplaces better from the inside out.

 Buy the book